 Fresh air.
 Clear water.
 Green forests.
 Towering mountains.
 Wide pastures.
 Deep gorges.
 Flourishing nature.
 Lake Bohinj is uncomplicated and raw; she’s the girl next door that doesn’t have to dress up or put on make up in order to attract attention.
-Lake Bohinj is a postcard-picture scene, naturally designed in hues of unbelievable blues and shades of intense green.
+Lake Bohinj, Slovenia is a postcard-picture scene, naturally designed in hues of unbelievable blues and shades of intense green.
 Cradled in the Julian Alps, the glacial lake is watched over by the mountain peaks that rise around it and is protected within the boundaries of Triglav National Park.

 Yet, tourists often pass over Lake Bohinj in favor of her more popular sister, Lake Bled.
 While Lake Bled is stunningly gorgeous, the appeal is enhanced by man-made embellishments: the lone church and bell tower that occupy the island in the middle of the lake, the castle that is dramatically perched on the edge of the cliff, the sleek restaurants and modern casino that entertain guests on the lakeside.
 Lake Bled has accessories, while Lake Bohinj is a natural beauty, existing exactly as created.
 On Lake Bohinj, the (very) few lakeside dwellings blend in, rather than stand out.
 Nature is what Lake Bohinj is all about.